AndrewMathas/WebQuiz/README.rst

 `wq-file.js`, that specified the questions in the quiz.
 This file is automatically loaded by the quiz page.

-It would be goods to add some javascript unit tests....
+It would be good to add some javascript unit tests....

 Documentation
 -------------